se-conf/icsme20-artifacts-and-rose/README.md

 		- https://github.com/se-conf/icsme20-artifacts-and-rose/submissions/replicated,
 		- https://github.com/se-conf/icsme20-artifacts-and-rose/submissions/reproduced
 	- Then adding submission file(s) to that directory
-	- Then committing this branch
+	- Then committing this branch.
-	- Then submitting a pull request (back to master).
+	- Then submitting a pull request (back to master) *before the submission deadline*.
 - All reviewing will be done in Github.
 - Each submission will be processed in its own issue.
 - Authors will be notified of final decisions when the track chairs add labels to the issue corresponding to the respective submission.